ibm-cloud-docs/solution-tutorials/vpc-multi-region.md

 ### Alternative 2: DNS-only mode, traffic flows directly from the client to the VPC Load Balancers
 {: #vpc-multi-region-16}

-In this alternative you will order an SSL certificate for `lb.mydomain.com` from [Let's Encrypt](https://letsencrypt.org/) through {{site.data.keyword.cloudcerts_long}} and configure the Global Load Balancer
+In this alternative you will order an SSL certificate for `lb.mydomain.com` from [Let's Encrypt](https://letsencrypt.org/) through {{site.data.keyword.secrets-manager_short}} and configure the Global Load Balancer.

 It is not currently possible to order a certificate directly for a {{site.data.keyword.cis_short_notm}} Global Load Balancer, but it is possible to order one for a CNAME record.
 So create one of these, order the the certificate, then delete the CNAME record when it is no longer needed.